RahulAnand-GitHub/event-landing-page/README.md

-# Tech Horizons Event Landing Page
+# Event Landing Page

-A modern, responsive event landing page built with Next.js and Tailwind CSS for the "Tech Horizons 2025" software development engineering webinar.
+A modern, responsive event landing page built with Next.js and Tailwind CSS for the "Campus Code 2025" software development engineering webinar.
 This project features a sleek design with dark mode support, interactive components, and Google Sheets integration for registration data.

 ## 🌟 Features